ioccc-src/winner/2013/cable2/README.md

 ```

 Sometimes typeset text will work, if the typeset has characters that
 are enough to the supported handwritten shapes.
-For example<br>
+For example
 Menlo, 160 pt:

 ```sh